-What to Grow in an Indoor Edible Window Garden.
-Over the years we have grown a whole lot of plants indoors at a window: Microgreens, herbs, Aloe Vera, strawberries, lettuce, winter greens like kale, root vegetables like carrots, winter vegetables like broccoli, summer vegetables like tomatoes and even water melons.
-I’m sure there are more plants that can be grown, but here we share those we have had experience with.
-You can add to that list whatever you like.
+Over the years we have grown a lot of plants indoors at a window: Microgreens, herbs, Aloe Vera, strawberries, lettuce, winter greens like kale, root vegetables like carrots, winter vegetables like broccoli, summer vegetables like tomatoes and even watermelons.
+We also grow Mayer lemons and give our fig tree an early start at the same windows.

 Sunflowers and peas are the most common microgreens.
 But there are also microgreens mixtures with all kinds of greens that are good and easy to grow.

 Plant seeds as dense as you can and cover them.
 It is good to weight the seeds down for a few days.
-I have two pots that I stuck one on top of the other.
-This way the seeds are weighted down.
+I have two pots that I stack one on top of the other.
+This way the seeds are weighed down.
 After 3-4 days they will sprout and will need some light to grow.
 In 10 – 14 days they are mature to be enjoyed.
+Learn more about growing microgreens and baby salad greens here.

 Basil is a great herb to grow from cuttings.
-Just take a cutting to multiply a plant in the fall for a winter indoor plant and in the spring again for a summer garden.
-Whenever a plant gets leggy or old just cut a new cutting and you will have a beautiful plant all throughout the year.
+Just take a cutting to multiply a plant in the fall for a winter indoor plant and the spring again for a summer garden.
+Whenever a plant gets leggy or old just cut a new cutting and you will have a beautiful plant throughout the year.
+Learn more about growing basil indoors here.

 Also, if you have celery, don’t throw away the root end; place it in water and let it grow into a new plant.
 It will become the most beautiful green plant in your kitchen window.